bzdgn/class-loader-examples-iii-hot-deployment/README.md

-This is an example of Hot Deployment with the use of class loaders Main purpose of this demo is to demostrate switching implementation classes while the application is in running state without any interruption
+Based on my notes while I study lessons of Kevin Jones, this is an example of Hot Deployment with the use of class loaders Main purpose of this demo is to demostrate switching implementation classes while the application is in running state without any interruption
 *********